bcgov/smk-legacy-ui/docs/SMK-API-Get-a-list-of-map-configurations.md

-#
+# `GET` MapConfigurations - Retrieve the latest versions of all SMK Map Configurations (non-published only)

 Executing a GET at the /MapConfigurations/ endpoint will return a listing of all non published SMK Map Configurations

 Example of curl command: